sl8r000/carried-interests/_posts/2016-04-11-bayes-and-ml.md

 title: Machine Learning and the Bayes Error Rate
 ---

-I was introduced to the "[Newsvendor model](https://en.wikipedia.org/wiki/Newsvendor_model)" during a business school class today, which can be thought of as a problem in Bayesian statistics.
+I was introduced to the "[Newsvendor model](https://en.wikipedia.org/wiki/Newsvendor_model)" during a business school class today, which can be thought of as the solution to a problem in Bayesian statistics.
 (N.B., the "Price is Right" secton of Cam David-Pilson's [*Bayesian Methods for Hackers*](http://nbviewer.jupyter.org/github/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter5_LossFunctions/Chapter5.ipynb) is a fun and thorough read on loss functions in Bayesian models.)

-During class, I thought to myself that if it were my job to predict demand for newspapers, snow jackets, or whatever, then I'd probably have a simple machine learning regressor as my starting point rather than making distributional assumptions, as the Newsvendor model does.
-My next thought, though, was: **Of course, when you actually know the underlying distribution, then a Bayesian approach should perform better than "blind" ML.** Knowing the distribution gives you an predictive edge by constraining your search space substantially.
+During class, though, I found myself thinking that if it were my job to predict demand for newspapers, snow jackets, or whatever, then my starting point would probably be a using a simple machine learning regressor, not a statistical model that requires making some distributional assumptions (as the Newsvendor model does).
+But then I thought: **Of course, if you did actually know the underlying distribution, then a Bayesian approach might perform better than "blind" ML.** Knowing the distribution gives you an predictive edge by constraining your search space substantially.
 This made me think a bit about how much prediction advantage is created by knowing the response variable's distribution.

-Here's another way to motivate the problem: Years ago, I remember watching a Khan Academy video in which Sal was teaching statistics.
-I don't remember the details exactly, but I think the setup was that Sal had some huge population of people, and he wanted to know the average hight.
-So he generated 30 samples, and then did the usual calculation for our mean estimate and our error.
-The sample mean, of course, was very close to the true mean, and Sal remarked **how amazing it was that we could get so close to the true average hight by just measuring 30 random people**.
-Another way of phrasing this amazement is: When you know that the height is normally distributed, you only need a few samples to get the mean.
-That's because so much information is contained in the fact that you know the true probability for heights is normal.

 In any case, this made me think about how to think about what ML models are doing in situations where we actually know the underlying distribution.
-This is as philosophical as this post is going to get; to go further, we need some code.
+This is sort of philosophical without details to back it up, so let's write a little code.

 # A Little Experiment